keboola/processor-duckdb/README.md

 ### Advanced Mode
-In advanced mode, the [relations](https://duckdb.org/docs/api/python/relational_api) from all specified input tables are created first.
+In advanced mode, [relations](https://duckdb.org/docs/api/python/relational_api) are created from all specified input tables.
 Then, all defined queries are processed.
-Finally, output tables specified in out_tables are exported to Keboola Storage.
+Finally, the output tables specified in out_tables are exported to Keboola Storage.

 ![advanced.png](docs/imgs/advanced.png)

 Parameters:
- - **input:** An array of all input tables from Keboola, defined either as a string containing the name, or as an object containing the following parameters:
+ - **input:** An array of input tables from Keboola, defined either as a string containing the name or as an object containing the following parameters:
-    - **input_pattern** (required): The name of the table or [glob pattern](https://duckdb.org/docs/data/multiple_files/overview#glob-syntax)
+    - **input_pattern** (required): The name of the table or a [glob pattern](https://duckdb.org/docs/data/multiple_files/overview#glob-syntax).
-    - **duckdb_destination:** (required when glob pattern used in the previous param) The name of the table in DuckDB
+    - **duckdb_destination** (required when using a glob pattern in the previous parameter): The name of the table in DuckDB.
-    - **dtypes_mode:** all_varchar (default) / auto_detect / from_manifest
+    - **dtypes_mode:** Determines how data types are handled.
+Options are:
-      - all_varchar: Treats all columns as text
+      - all_varchar (default): Treats all columns as text.
-      - auto_detect: Automatically infers data types
+      - auto_detect: Automatically infers data types.
-      - from_manifest: Uses data types from the input manifest (if a wildcard is used, the manifest of the first table is used)
+      - from_manifest: Uses data types from the input manifest (if a wildcard is used, the manifest of the first table is used).
-    - **skip_lines:** The number of lines to skip
+    - **skip_lines:** The number of lines to skip.
-    - **delimiter:** A string specifying the delimiter
+    - **delimiter:** A string specifying the delimiter.
-    - **quotechar:** A string specifying the quote character
+    - **quotechar:** A string specifying the quote character.
-    - **column_names:** A list of column names
+    - **column_names:** A list of column names.
-    - **date_format:** A string specifying the date format
+    - **date_format:** A string specifying the date format.
-    - **timestamp_format:** A string specifying the timestamp format
+    - **timestamp_format:** A string specifying the timestamp format.
-    - **add_filename_column:** A boolean value indicating whether the filename should be added as a column
+    - **add_filename_column:** A boolean indicating whether the filename should be added as a column.
-- **queries:** A list of SQL queries to be executed
+- **queries:** A list of SQL queries to be executed.
-- **output:** An array of all output tables, defined as a string specifying the output table name or as an object containing the following parameters:
+- **output:** An array of output tables, defined either as a string specifying the output table name or as an object containing the following parameters:
-  - **kbc_destination:** The name of the output table
+  - **kbc_destination:** The name of the output table.
-  - **primary_key:** A list of primary keys
+  - **primary_key:** A list of primary keys.
-  - **incremental:** A boolean value indicating whether the data should be loaded incrementally
+  - **incremental:** A boolean indicating whether the data should be loaded incrementally.

 #### Example configuration

+**Example 1: Load two tables, run queries, and export data**

-Example configuration loading two tables, running queries (including query for storing parquet to /data/out/files folder, and finally exporting table to Keboola Storage.
+This configuration loads two input tables, performs queries (including exporting a Parquet file to the `/data/out/files` folder, and finally exports a table to Keboola Storage.

 ```
 {
     "before": [],